Lithium Americas: Q1 Earnings Snapshot - WTOP News

-VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas Corp.
-(LAR) on Wednesday reported a loss of $7.2 million in its first quarter.
+VANCOUVER, British Columbia (AP) — VANCOUVER, British Columbia (AP) — Lithium Americas (LAC) on Thursday reported a loss of $11.5 million in its first quarter.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.